 The January Sale email marketing guide.
 This is a busy time of year for email marketers.
-The Black Friday/ Cyber Monday rush has been and gone, and Christmas is now just weeks away, so now is the ideal time to start preparing your email campaigns for the January sales.
+The Black Friday/ Cyber Monday rush has been and gone, and Christmas is history marketing wise, so Q4 is the last opportunity to start preparing your email campaigns for the January sales.

-Nowadays, the term ‘January sales’ is actually a misnomer as most companies start discounting products on Boxing Day.
-Although, in recent years, it’s been overtaken by Black Friday, Boxing Day is still one of the biggest shopping days of the year, with shoppers spending nearly £3billion on 26th December last year.
+Nowadays, the term ‘January sales’ is actually a misnomer as most companies start discounting products on Boxing Day if not earlier.
+Although, in recent years, it’s been dented by Black Friday, Boxing Day is still one of the biggest shopping days of the year, with shoppers spending over £3billion in the UK on 26th December last year.
 So, the earlier that you prepare your email campaigns the better.
 Here are a few tips to help you make the most of you Boxing Day/ January sales emails:

 OFFER A JANUARY SALES PREVIEW